Call Center Management

 1. The customer calls the company’s customer service department to raise his or her concern.

-2. The call center agent answers and tries to address the customer’s needs.
+2. In an inbound call center, the call center agent answers the call and tries to address the customer’s needs.

 3. If the resolution doesn’t meet the customer’s standards, the customer can make a follow-up call or use another communication channel.